-- c.
+- 3. From the Policy Name and Type window: - a.
+Enter a name in the Policy Name field. - b.
+Select a Policy type from the Policy Type drop-down box. - c.
 Click Next.
-The Client List window appears. - Add, Change, or Delete clients to this policy.
+The Client List window appears. - 4.
+Add, Change, or Delete clients to this policy.
 NetBackup will back up all clients added to this list.
 To add a client, perform the following: - a.
 Click Add.
 An Add Client dialog appears. - b.
 Enter the computer name in the text field. - c.
 Select the hardware type and the appropriate operating system for the computer you are about to add from the drop-down menu.